 They build goods based on espresso features when cappuccino and latte beverages are the most popular.

 Any coffee expert who wants to provide their consumers with a fantastic coffee experience should always ask themselves the following questions: What level of coffee knowledge do their customers have?
 What are their preferences?
 What inspires them to drink coffee (or coffee), and what might push them to switch to or try new coffee varieties?

 Dimensions of Consumer Preferences for Intrinsic Coffee

-Consumers prefer classic coffee over a newer specialty coffee in Brazil’s fast-paced coffee market, according to previous studies.
-Even if these preferences change over time, the Brazilian coffee study might potentially be applied to all countries with a lengthy history of traditional coffee.
+According to previous studies, consumers prefer classic coffee over a newer specialty coffee in Brazil’s fast-paced coffee market.
+Even if these preferences change over time, the Brazilian coffee study might be applied to all countries with a lengthy history of traditional coffee.

 Consumers have a wide range of preparation methods.
 When given the choice of instant coffee with varying amounts of milk and sugar in Spain (Varela et al., 2014), most consumers chose this sweet, milky coffee beverage.
 In another survey, most customers in Glasgow (Cristovam et al., 2000) favored light espresso and light cappuccino.
-In fact, consumers who preferred light espressos and those who preferred powerful espressos had two distinct preference patterns.
+Consumers who preferred light espressos and strong espressos had two distinct preference patterns.
 In this scenario, adding milk to a cappuccino affected the choice, as all consumers exhibited a higher preference for robust espresso in their cappuccino when compared to the black version.

 Price and Information (business)